 - 17. Petitioner failed to make a prima facie case for a reduction in the assessed values.
 The Board reached this decision for the following reasons: - a.
 Indiana assesses real property based on its true tax value, which the Department of Local Government Finance ("DLGF") has defined as the property's market value-in-use.
 Ind.
 Code § 6-1.1-31-6(c); 2011 REAL PROPERTY ASSESSMENT MANUAL at 2 (incorporated by reference at 50 IAC 2.4-1-2).
 To show a property's market value-in-use, a party may offer evidence that is consistent with the DLGF's definition of true tax value.
 A market value-in-use appraisal prepared according to the Uniform Standards of Professional Appraisal Practice ("USPAP") will often be probative.
 Kooshtard Property VI v.
 White River Township Assessor, 836 N.E.2d 501, 506 (Ind.
 Tax Ct.
 2005).
 Parties may also offer evidence of actual construction costs, sales information for the property under appeal, sale or assessment information for comparable properties, and any other information compiled according to generally accepted appraisal principles.
-See Id.; see also, I.C. § 6-1.1-15-18 (allowing parties to offer evidence of comparable properties' assessments to determine an appealed property's market value-in-use).
+See Id.; see also, I.C. § 6-1.1-15-18 (allowing parties to offer evidence of comparable properties' assessments to determine an appealed property's market value-in-use). - b.

-- b.
 Regardless of the method used to prove a property's true tax value, a party must explain how its evidence relates to the subject property's market value-in-use as of the relevant valuation date.
 O'Donnell v.
 Dep't of Local Gov't Fin., 854 N.E.2d 90, 95 (Ind.
 Tax Ct.
 2006); see also Long v.
 Wayne Twp.
 Assessor, 821 N.E.2d 466, 471 (Ind.
 Tax Ct.
 2005).
 The valuation date for the 2013 assessment at issue in this appeal was March 1, 2013.
 Ind.
 Code § 6-1.1-4-4.5(f).
 The valuation date for 2016 was January 1, 2016.
 Ind.
 Code § 6-1.1-2-1.5. - c.
-Petitioner contends the property should be assessed at \$1,600 for each year.
-However, he presented no evidence to support that value.
+Petitioner contends the property should be assessed at \$1,500 for each year at issue.
+However, he presented no probative evidence to support that value.
 Statements that are unsupported by probative evidence are conclusory and of no value to the Board in making its determination.
 Whitley Products, Inc. v.
 State Bd. of Tax Comm'rs, 704 N.E.2d 1113, 1118 (Ind.
 Tax Ct.
 1998). - d.
-Petitioner contends the county records, specifically the PRCs, are inaccurate.
-Petitioner presented nothing to substantiate his contention.
-Furthermore, Petitioner did not show how any errors on the PRC would affect the market value-in-use of the property.
-Simply contesting the methodology is insufficient to make a prima facie case of an error in assessment.
+Petitioner contends the PRCs are inaccurate.
+However, he presented no evidence to support that contention.
+Simply contesting the methodology is insufficient to make a prima facie of an error in the assessment.
 Eckerling v.
 Wayne Co.
 Ass'r, 841 N.E.2d at 674,677 (Ind.
 Tax Ct.
 2006).
 To successfully make a case, Petitioner needed to show the assessment does not accurately reflect the subject property's market value-in-use.
 Id.
 See also P/A Builders 7 Developers, LLC v.
 Jennings Co.
 Ass'r, 842 N.E.2d 899, 900 (Ind.
 Tax Ct.
-2006) (explaining that the focus is not on the methodology used by the assessor but instead on determining what the correct value actually is). - e.
-Petitioner had the burden for 2013 and failed to make a prima facie case for changing the assessment.
-Petitioner also had the burden for 2016 and failed to make a prima facie case for that year as well.
+2006) (explaining that the focus is not on the methodology used by the assessor but instead determining what the correct value actually is.) - e.
+Petitioner had the burden of proof for 2013 and failed to make a prima facie case that the assessment for that year is incorrect.
+He also had the burden of proof for 2016 and once again failed to meet it.
 Where a petitioner has not supported its claim with probative evidence, the respondent's duty to support the assessment with substantial evidence is not triggered.
 Lacy Diversified Indus. v.
 Dep't of Local Gov't Fin., 799 N.E.2d 1215, 1221-1222 (Ind.
 Tax Ct.
 2003).